Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Functionality

-We note that for every $k$ which is a power of a prime, a finite projective plane of order $k$ can be constructed.
 The incidence graph of a finite projective plane is a bipartite graph with one part $X$ and the second part $\mathcal{L}$.
 In this graph, $x \in X$ is adjacent to $\ell \in \mathcal{L}$ iff $x$ is incident to $\ell$.
 The following theorem shows that the incidence graph of a finite projective plane has functionality approximately $\sqrt{n}$, where $n$ is the number of vertices.
 Alecu et al.~\cite{functionality} have shown that there exists a function~\(f\) such that for every graph~\(G\) we have~\(\vc(G) \le f(\fun(G))\).
-Our result complements this inequality by showing that the functionality of a graph cannot be upper bounded by its VC-dimension as it is known that the VC-dimension of a finite projective plane of any order is~2~\cite{alon_haussler_welzl}.
+Our result complements this inequality by showing that the functionality of a graph cannot be upper bounded by its VC-dimension as it is known that the VC-dimension of a finite projective plane (and subsequently of its incidence graph) of any order is~2~\cite{alon_haussler_welzl}.

 \begin{theorem} Consider a finite projective plane of order $k$ and its incidence graph $G$.
 Then, $\fun(G) = k + 1$.
 Moreover, for any proper induced subgraph $G' \subset G$ we have $\fun(G') \leq k$. \end{theorem}